kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 Simulating the removal of victims is not the whole problem.
 The devices freed by a preemption do not become allocatable when the victim pods are deleted, but later, when the resourceclaim controller deallocates their ResourceClaims.
 During that interval the scheduler can preempt further pods unnecessarily, and the freed devices can be taken by an unrelated pod.
-We introduce a record of the claims a preemptor is waiting for, and use it both to hold that capacity and to defer any further preemption by the same pod.
+When a preemption candidate is selected, `dynamicresources` records the simulated `AllocationResult`s computed for the preemptor together with the victim `ResourceClaim`s being released.
+It uses the simulated `AllocationResult`s in `AddPod` to hold the exact capacity the preemptor needs on the nominated node, and uses the victim `ResourceClaim`s to defer any further preemption by the same pod until those claims have been deallocated.
 This is specified in [Design Details](#design-details).

-It requires a small addition to the scheduling framework: an optional extension point through which a plugin can report that an earlier preemption by a pod has not finished settling.
-It is not specific to DRA.
-Today `DefaultPreemption` answers that question with a hard-coded heuristic: in `PodEligibleToPreemptOthers` it looks up the pod's nominated node and refuses to start another preemption while any pod on that node is still terminating because of preemption.
-That is a proxy for "the resources I freed are not available yet", and it stops holding as soon as the victims are gone.
-That works for resources that are released with the pod, but not for resources that a controller reclaims afterwards.
-The extension point lets a plugin answer the question directly.
+Supporting this requires a small, generic addition to the scheduling framework: an optional `PreemptionExtensions` interface.
+Because `DefaultPreemption` evaluates candidate nodes concurrently using cloned `CycleState`s, a plugin cannot tell from `RemovePod` and `Filter` alone which candidate won. `PreemptionExtensions` notifies the plugin when a winning preemption candidate is selected (passing the winning `CycleState` and victim pods) or when a nomination is cleared, and lets a plugin report in `PodEligibleToPreemptOthers` whether resources freed by an earlier preemption by that pod are still being reclaimed.
+Today `DefaultPreemption` answers that eligibility question with a hard-coded heuristic: if a pod already has `nominatedNodeName` set from an earlier preemption, it refuses to let that same pod preempt again while any pod on its nominated node is still terminating (other incoming pods without `nominatedNodeName` set are still free to preempt on that node).
+That heuristic works for resources released with the pod, but not for resources that a controller reclaims afterwards. `PreemptionExtensions` makes both the nomination lifecycle and the settling check pluggable.

 ### Risks and Mitigations

-The risks below concern the claim nomination mechanism specified in [Claim nomination](#claim-nomination), which holds the capacity freed by a preemption until the preemptor has been scheduled.
+The risks below concern the claim nomination mechanism specified in [Claim nomination](#claim-nomination), which holds the capacity promised to a preemptor until the preemptor has been scheduled.
 The timeline referred to as t0 to t4 is defined in [Preemption settling for DRA](#preemption-settling-for-dra).

-* **Capacity is held more coarsely than necessary.** The hold covers everything the victims' claims held, which can be more than the preemptor needs: a whole device when the preemptor needs only a share of it, or several devices when a claim held more than one.
-It never covers capacity the victims did not hold.
-Holding only the share that the preemptor's simulated allocation consumed would be tighter, but is not generally expressible; see [Why claims rather than devices](#why-claims-rather-than-devices).
-The cost of the coarser behavior is bounded: it is never more restrictive than the cluster state just before t3, it lasts only until the preemptor is scheduled or the nomination expires, and it does not apply to pods of higher priority.
+* **Nominations are in-memory and not visible to external components or across scheduler restarts.**
-* **Nominations are lost when the scheduler restarts.** Nominations are in-memory, so a restart during the settling window returns the affected pods to the behavior they would have without this
+  Nominations are held in memory in the `dynamicresources` plugin.
+A scheduler restart during the settling window returns the affected pods to the behavior they would have without this feature: the preemptor may have its freed devices taken by another pod, and may cascade once.
+Similarly, external components that run scheduling simulations—most notably Cluster Autoscaler and external queue controllers such as Kueue—can see `nominatedNodeName` on the preemptor pod in the API, but cannot see which specific DRA devices or capacities on that node have been nominated for it, and may therefore make conflicting scale-down or placement decisions during the settling window.
-  feature: the preemptor may be stolen from, and may cascade once.
-Persisting a nomination would require storing the recorded allocation results, since they no longer exist in the API after t3, and therefore an API change.
-We do not propose one for the initial implementation.
+  Persisting nominations in the API server (for example in `ResourceClaim.Status`) requires an API change; we defer that decision to GA, informed by Beta feedback.
-* **Claims that are never deallocated.** If the resourceclaim controller does not deallocate a nominated claim, the nomination expires and the preemptor preempts again.
-This is bounded by the expiry and is reported through the metrics below.
+* **Claims that are never deallocated.** If the resourceclaim controller is unhealthy and fails to deallocate a victim claim, its capacity remains occupied in the API server (which is standard DRA behavior whenever a pod is deleted while the controller is down).
+The preemptor remains waiting for its nominated node—matching how `DefaultPreemption` behaves when a victim pod is stuck terminating—rather than timing out and evicting additional victims on other nodes while the controller is unhealthy.
+Once the controller recovers and deallocates the claim (or if the preemptor is deleted), the nomination resolves.
+Persistently stuck nominations are visible through the `scheduler_dra_claim_nominations` gauge metric below.
 * **Multiple schedulers.** A nomination is only known to the scheduler that created it.
 Another scheduler may allocate the held capacity.
 This matches the existing limitation of nominated nodes.